matebence/cdi/README.md

 - @PostConstruct - CDI calls the methods annotated with @PostConstruct only once, just after the initialization of bean properties.
 - @PreDestroy - A method annotated with @PreDestroy runs only once, just before CDI removes our bean from the application context.

-- @Remote - When your EJB and its clients will be in a distributed environment - meaning EJBs and clients will reside on separate Java virtual machines.
-Example : EJBs hosted on a WebSphere Application Server and Servlets that consume EJB APIs hosted on a Tomcat server.
-- @Local - Only when it is guaranteed that other enterprise beans or clients will only address the bean within a single JVM.
-Example, EJBs as well as the Servlets deployed on the same WebSphere server.
-- @LocalBean - Is almost same as local client view, but there are differences.
-Your bean class is not required to implement client view interfaces in this case.
-All public methods of the bean class are automatically exposed to the caller.

 > #### Wildfly setup

 ```bash